 How to load a Drum Map (Note Names) in Reaper

-Step 1Extract or copy the drum map file, which comes with the plugins zip-file, to whatever location you want on your hard drive.
-You can also directly download the drum map file of our plugin HERE.
+You can also directly download the drum map file of our plugin for Reaper HERE.
 Unzip it to a location of your choice.

 Please note that this drum map file only works with Reaper.
 Other DAWs like Cubase and Studio One have their own drum map file format.
-You can find instructions for these DAWs within the help section of this website as well.
+You can find drum maps and instructions for these DAWs within the help section of this website as well.

 File → Note names → Load note names from file → Choose file